aaps/MCmotions/README.md

 2
-The ability to import the map/chunks import blockchnages (after map import is done)
+The ability to import the map/chunks import blockchanges (after map import is done)

 3
 recording the details, animations of blocks, particles, lightning, rain, etc